wagtail/wagtail/docs/getting_started/pages.rst

 Adding a body text field to HomePage
 ====================================

-The project template comes with a ``HomePage`` model in the "core" app, but it doesn't contain any content fields.
-Lets create ``RichText`` field to add a body text to the HomePage:
+The project template includes a ``HomePage`` model in the "core" app.
+To begin with, this model doesnt have any content fields so lets create a ``RichText`` field to add some body text to the HomePage:

 .. code-block:: python